zulip/zulip/docs/git-guide.md

 request locally][self-fetch-pr] in its own branch and then updating it with any changes from upstream/master with `git rebase`.

-First, make sure you are working in branch `master`.
-Then run the script with the ID number of the pull request as the first argument.
+Run the script with the ID number of the pull request as the first argument.

 ```
 $ tools/fetch-rebase-pull-request 1913